 It’s not a warm and fuzzy feeling, thinking that the veterinary associations don’t understand the dangers associated with vaccines.
 But it beats the alternative: that they are aware of the dangers but recommend over-vaccination anyway.

-To help prevent over-vaccination, consider titer testing as an alternative to routine vaccination.
-To find out more about titer tests, view this article.
+(To help prevent over-vaccination, consider titer testing as an alternative to routine vaccination.
+To find out more about titer tests, view our article.)